vinaygoel/ars-workshop/README.md

 Create a directory named `ars-data` and download or copy your own WARCs into the directory `ars-data/warcs`.
 Derivatives and results will be generated under this `ars-data` directory.

 You will run the workshop exercises inside a Docker container.
-To start the ARS container along with the packaged [Elasticsearch](https://www.elastic.co/products/elasticsearch), [Kibana](https://www.elastic.co/products/kibana) and [Jupyter Notebook](http://jupyter.readthedocs.io/en/latest/) services, run:
+To start the ARS container, run:
 ```
 export path_to_ars_data_directory=<path/to/ars/data/directory>
 bin/start-container.sh ${path_to_ars_data_directory}
+source /set-environment.sh
 ```

 You are now all set to run through the exercises!